 The 63-credit-hour program is typically finished in six quarters of coursework (2 years).
 It begins in autumn quarter and requires on-site attendance for the majority of the program.
 You and your peers will move through the core requirements together.
-Faculty and staff will help you make important connections with partner departments and agencies.
-Our MPH program is designed to provide you with competency in a wide variety of areas that will prepare you for a career in public health practice and research.
+Faculty and staff will help you make important connections with partner departments and public health agencies.
+Our MPH program is designed to provide you with competency across a wide range of knowledge, skills, and activities that will prepare you for a career in epidemiologic practice and research.

 MPH students will take a set of core foundational courses during the first year of the program:

 - PHI 511, Foundations of Public Health (3 CR)

 - PHI 512, Analytic Skills for Public Health I (7 CR)

 - PHI 513, Analytic Skills for Public Health II (3 CR)

 - PHI 514, Determinants of Health (3 CR)

 - PHI 515, Implementing Public Health Interventions (4 CR)